shiva-pivotal/tap-bounty-challenge/tanzu-tools-setup.md

   services            Discover Service Types and manage Service Instances (ALPHA)        Standalone             v0.1.1   installed
 ```

-If you don't, installed the plugins.
+If you don't, install the plugins and recheck.

 ```
 cd $HOME